Flock: A Knowledge Graph Foundation Model via Learning on Random Walks: Methodology

 with indicator functions ${\bf 1}_h(\cdot), {\bf 1}_r(\cdot)$ at $h$ and $r$, respectively.
 As we will show, the recording protocol keeps node-relation invariance by hiding nodes and relations while leaving their structural roles.

 \paragraph{Sequence processor.} Now that the recordings ${\bf z}$ only encode structural information of KG, we can safely process them with an arbitrary neural network $f_\theta:{\bf z}\mapsto{\bf h}$ without the risk of losing invariance.
 Since ${\bf z}$ are sequences, we choose sequence networks to leverage their inductive bias.
-Specifically, we use bidirectional GRU~\citep{cho2014properties} equipped with RMSNorm~\citep{zhang2019root} and SwiGLU feedforward network~\citep{shazeer2020glu}, which provided robust results.
+Specifically, we use bidirectional GRU~\citep{cho2014properties} equipped with RMSNorm~\citep{zhang2019root} and SwiGLU feedforward network~\citep{shazeer2020glu}, which provided robust results. \draft{To convert anonymizations into input feature vectors to the GRU, we use trainable embedding tables.}

 Given that $f_\theta$ is a sequence network, it is convenient to interpret its output ${\bf h}$ as positionally aligned with each step of the walk $\eta$ or record ${\bf z}$.
 Specifically, for the example in \Eqref{eq:record_example}, we obtain: